ksumngs/yavsap/docs/usage.rst

 -----------------

 Profiles allow for unique combinations of settings within a Nextflow pipeline.
-For the purposes of jev-analysis-pipeline, they reconfigure the pipeline to run on a particular container engine.
+For the purposes of YAVSAP, they reconfigure the pipeline to run on a particular container engine.
 Whichever engine you choose must be installed and available (e.g. ``module load``) on each node that pipeline processes are running on.
 The available options are

 (none)
   Don't use a container engine.
 Requires that every tool and the right version